RESPRiT/safe-visit/README.md

   - Observers don't work with frames!
 - [x] Add eventlistener to re-attach click listeners whenever frame content reloads
 - [x] Update mafia checks to use API calls
-- [ ] Clean up console logs and unused logic
+- [x] Clean up console logs and unused logic
 - [ ] Clean up use of async
 - [ ] Need to hardcode certain exceptions into canVisitUrl(), e.g. the Witchess chess can be escaped from at any time.
-- [ ] Add a timeout to the polling
+- [x] Add a timeout to the polling
+  - [ ] On timeout, allow user to proceed anyways (or keep waiting?)
 - [ ] Allow the ability to toggle waiting
   - [ ] Is there a way to check if a script is currently running to auto-toggle?
+- [ ] Extra niceties
+  - [ ] Improve polling by disallowing overlapping POST requests

 # utils.ts
 - [x] Implement (copy) mafia API logic